Manzoorm23/Manzoorm23/README.md

 - 👋 Hi, I’m @Manzoor.M.A
 - 👀 I’m interested in coding
 - 🌱 I’m a Btech Cs student
-- 💞️ I've a knowledge in C,HTML and CSS
+- 💞️ I've a knowledge in C,Java,HTML and CSS
 - 📫 How to reach me ...

 <!---